vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 To judge by his inscriptions, Tīvaradeva was a great warrior̥ In his military campaigns he may have been supported by the alliance which had evidently been forged between the Maukharis and the rulers of Dakṣiṇa Kosala.

-There was enough geographical proximity for the Maukharis and Somavam
+There was enough geographical proximity for the Maukharis and Somavaṁśīs to

-. śīs to

 come into contacṭ Śarvavarman \[reigning brother of Sūryavarman, H.ṭB.\] was

-overlord of Kalanjar region and probably held the Vindhyan fort Asigarh; 61 and the Somavam

-. śī kings of Mahākosala were associated with Mekala regioṇ It is
+overlord of Kalanjar region and probably held the Vindhyan fort Asigarh; 61 and the Somavaṁśī kings of Mahākosala were associated with Mekala regioṇ It is

 likely that \[the Maukhari king\] ¯

-Iśānavarman was helped by the Somavam
+Iśānavarman was helped by the Somavaṁśī king in

-. śī king in

 his campaign against the Viṣṇukuṇḍins of āndhra.
 62 Tīvaradeva who was master